homebiographyPerformancesessaypresscontact

 Both Sessions and Shapey had few misgivings about distilling their reactions towards their century (and its art, its music) into abstract and almost romantically nostalgic styles.
 That, perhaps, is what they have most in common.
 Not that Holzman is out to build his performances entirely - or even chiefly - on commonalities.
 But what each composer's approach says about the other's is always illuminating from the hands of someone who is so at home in, and positive about, both.
 This makes this a special CD with few others exposing Shapey's music in particular to the same extent.
 It will not disappoint.

 The presentation of this CD with an informative essay by Holzman and a reference to his lecture on Shapey is good; it's businesslike and a little severe - but a great background to two composers who surely deserve reassessment.
 Outstanding playing like Holzman's here is more than a giant leap towards that.
-His total understanding of the music, its context and its strengths commend it to us not for its perceived difficulty or lamentable obscurity, but its beauty and power."
+His total understanding of the music, its context and its strengths commend it to us not for its perceived difficulty or lamentable obscurity, but its beauty and power.

 —Mark Sealey